mjstahl/bangalang/README.md

 # bangalang
-Interpreter written in Javascript for experiment with language features.
+Interpreter written in Javascript for experimenting with language features.